-Defeat for Angela Merkel as far-right sees big gains in Berlin election
+Defeat for Merkel as far-right sees big gains in Berlin

 - Big gains for anti-immigrant party AfD

-(CNN)Germany's two largest parties have suffered losses in the nation's capital as large numbers of Berliners turned to the far-right.
+(CNN)Germany's two largest parties were facing up to losses in the nation's capital Monday after large numbers of Berliners turned to the far-right.

 Anti-immigrant party Alternative fur Deutschland (AfD) will enter Berlin's state parliament for the first time, after winning 14.2% of the vote.

-Angela Merkel's center-right Christian Democratic Union (CDU) has been knocked out of a ruling coalition with the center-left Social Democrats, after winning just 17.6% of the vote.
+Angela Merkel's center-right Christian Democratic Union (CDU) was knocked out of a ruling coalition with the center-left Social Democrats, after winning just 17.6% of the vote.

+After the poll result, Merkel acknowledged mistakes and shortcomings with the controversial refugee policy which allowed hundreds of thousands into the country.

+"If I could I would play back time so I and the German federal government and leaders could have been better prepared," she said.

 While the Social Democrats won the largest share of the vote, 21.6%, they will have to enter a coalition with two other left wing parties, Die Linke (15.6%) and the Greens (15.2%) to govern.

-The Berlin result marks the second recent defeat for Merkel since Germany adopted its much vaunted but highly controversial refugee policy.
+The Berlin result marks the second recent defeat for Merkel since Germany adopted its open-door refugee policy.

+AfD was set up by a group disgruntled by Merkel's eurozone crisis management -- most notably the Greek bailouts -- but it grew into a more nationalist party that strongly opposed rising immigration levels, particularly of people from Muslim countries.

 Merkel has stood firm on Germany's position of accepting nearly all asylum seekers found to be legitimate refugees.
 Germany took in more than one million refugees in 2015, making it the most open country in Europe to asylum seekers.

-AfD have openly targeted former CDU voters upset by Merkel's stance, eating away at the party's support on the right.

-In an interview with CNN this month, AfD party leader Frauke Petry claimed the CDU is "falling apart."
+In an interview with CNN this month, AfD party leader Frauke Petry claimed the CDU was "falling apart."

 In the run up to the election, current mayor Michael Muller warned that a large showing by AfD "would be seen around the world as a sign of the return ... of the Nazis."